-Losing teeth as an adult isn’t like losing teeth when you’re a child.
+Losing an adult tooth isn’t like losing teeth when you’re a child.
 Instead of the excitement and anticipation of getting a visit from the tooth fairy, you’re filled with shock and horror because you’ve just lost a tooth that isn’t going to grow back.
 There won’t be any crisp dollar bills under your pillow this time around.
-If you’ve just lost a tooth and you’re trying to figure out how to respond, keep reading to learn how to handle the situation.
+If you’ve just lost an adult tooth and you’re trying to figure out how to respond, keep reading to learn how to handle the situation.
 Rest assured that if you take the proper steps, everything will work out just fine.

 Providing Immediate First Aid

 The first rule of thumb when you have lost an adult tooth is the quicker you get to the dentist after it falls out, the better off you’ll be in the long run.
 You might be confused about whether you should go to a dental office or an emergency room.
 Unless the loss of your tooth is coupled with another injury that warrants medical attention, you should go to an emergency dentist because an ER doctor won’t be able to help you with a dental emergency.

 There are a few things you must remember when you lose a tooth that can make a big difference in the outcome.
 First, make sure you find the tooth that fell out.
 When you handle it, be sure not to touch the bottom (the root).
 You want to handle your tooth with extra care and caution.
 If it’s dirty and you need to rinse it off, use your own saliva or milk and make sure it doesn’t come into contact with anything else, especially soap or other chemicals.